-When Jasper arrived at OHS, you could hear his purr even he has waited patiently in his kennel during the check-in process.
+When Jasper arrived at OHS, you could hear his purr even as he waited patiently in his kennel during the check-in process.
 This young, friendly feline captured everyone’s heart from the moment he stepped out of his kennel.
-But one step was all it took for the team to realize something was wrong.
+But one step was all it took for the team to realize something was very wrong.

-Jasper traveled to OHS, via the Second Chance program, from a small rural shelter with few resources.
+Jasper traveled to OHS, via the Second Chance Program, from a small rural shelter with few resources.
 He was one of the more than 8,000 pets who were transferred to OHS in 2018.

 As Jasper tried to walk, it was clear that his legs were malformed.
 They were bent and his knees splayed out.
 Even as he struggled to walk, he was eager for attention – he staggered over to each person in the cat exam room soliciting pets.
 The low hum of his constant purr echoed throughout the room and melted the hearts of the OHS staff.

 His sweet disposition was a heartbreaking contrast to his apparently painful condition.
 He was diagnosed by OHS veterinarians with luxating patellas, a rare condition in young cats affecting his knees.
 Instead of sitting in their proper place, Jasper’s kneecaps were lodged on the inside of his leg.
 This explained his awkward gait.
 Jasper was likely born with the condition and, sadly, never been pain free.

 Dr. Wendy Rekers from the OHS Medical Team had the expertise to perform the intricate surgery that Jasper needed to be able to walk normally.
 She tackled the surgery in three parts.
 First, she removed the kneecaps from their incorrect place.
 Then she created a groove in the proper place in his leg for the kneecap.
 Finally, she used sutures to secure the kneecap into its new, and proper, place.